jvcdk/vscode-commandline-test-adapter/README.md

-  string label;         // Test name shown in Test UI string command;       // Test command to run string args[];        // Array of arguments passed to test command string file;          // Source file for test uint line;            // Line number in source file for test TestItem children[];  // Children of this test
+  string label;         // Test name shown in Test UI string command;       // Test command to run string args[];        // Array of arguments passed to test command string testFolder;    // Override setting commandLineTestAdapter.testFolder for this specific test. string file;          // Source file for test uint line;            // Line number in source file for test TestItem children[];  // Children of this test